QuantumSimulator

 Reversible AND computation

-5. 5The target qubit now holds the AND of the two controls.
+5. 5In both cases, the target qubit now holds the AND of the two controls.

 • Quantum error correction circuits

-• Toffoli + H = universal quantum gate set
+• Toffoli + H = a universal quantum gate set, sufficient to build any quantum circuit

-• Toffoli can be decomposed into 6 CNOTs and single-qubit gates
+• Toffoli can be decomposed into 6 CNOTs and several single-qubit gates

 Toffoli proves that quantum computing includes all of classical computing.
-Any classical algorithm can be embedded as a reversible quantum circuit using Toffoli gates, and then quantum features like superposition can be layered on top.
+Any classical algorithm can be embedded as a reversible quantum circuit using Toffoli gates.
+From there, quantum features like superposition and interference can be layered on top to achieve speedups.

 Test your understanding